 Proper Necklines for a Portrait.
 The most flattering neckline for anyone is something that comes up close to the neck.
 A wide-open neckline tends to thicken the neck in a photograph.
 On the other hand, a neckline that comes up to the base of the neck – a turtleneck or a v-neck top is the most flattering.
 It tends to slim down the person and frames the face beautifully.

 Keeping a group in similar colors focuses the attention of the portrait to the faces and individuals that make up the portrait.
 Dissimilar colors in groups tend to be more distracting.
-White tops with khakis or jeans can look very nice and casual, but if anyone in your family is super pale, white can make pale skin look paler.

 Jeans are the timeless choice and they’re great for fun, casual pictures because they are flattering and don’t show wrinkles or panty lines.

 Lighter shirts on top give the pictures a more casual and bright look.
 Pastels are also usually appealing because they enhance natural skin tones.
 Black or other dark shirts on top give the portraits a more serious and thoughtful feel (not to mention that black is slimming).
 Everyone should have color-coordinated outfits (Not a uniform necessarily, but there should be a theme).
 For the children, choose outfits that fit well without a lot of “growing room”.
-Jeans / khaki’s and white or black tops are always very nice for a family portrait.
+Jeans / khaki’s and plain tops are always very nice for a family portrait.

-Final thoughts.
+FINAL THOUGHTS.
 Your portraits are meant to be enjoyed for generations to come.
 Fad-type clothing should be avoided, unless you are planning to have new portraits made annually.
 You will feel very rewarded when you view your photographs.
 All of your efforts will be worthwhile.